 In developing this guidance, we have sought to incorporate evidence-based changes for the type of imaging conducted to detect occult injuries, while minimising radiation exposure and patient distress.
 Evidence has been considered, reviewed and discussed extensively by the working party and other experts and informal consensus reached, based on the professional judgements of those involved.
-A full report of the methodology involved in the production of this guidance is available on the RCR website (www.rcr.ac.uk/ suspected-physical-abuse/methodology).
+A full report of the methodology involved in the production of this guidance is available on the RCR website (www.rcr.ac.uk/suspected-physical-abuse/methodology).

-This document is guidance which clinicians have a duty to consider as part of their professional practice.
-It is important to remember that these recommendations have been developed for the forensic examination of children who are suspected victims of physical abuse.
-They are not intended to supersede all local paediatric imaging practice.
 The working party was conscious of the need to avoid imposing unnecessary burdens on the service.
-While there may be some potential staffing implications arising from the recommendations, the working party believes these will eventually be offset by the resulting rationalisation of processes and the saving in staff time and effort that this will achieve and has provided example forms to assist services.
+While there may be some potential staffing implications arising from the recommendations, the working party believes these will be offset by the resulting rationalisation of processes and the saving in staff time and effort that this will achieve and has provided exemplar forms to assist services.